Calvinbullock/Note-ed/README.md

 [Live Site](https://noted-eeafd.web.app)

 # TODO
-- move all firebase functions to utils?
 - refetch / render note every x seconds
 - Auth
-    - only signed in users can accuses the db
+    - add auth to app context
+    - if not loged in send user right to login
     - check the user is supposed to have accuses to the note